At the heart of Zen practice is Zazen, sitting meditation.

 10. Remember, if zen is about anything it’s about letting go.
 It’s very radical, in that there is no end to our letting go.
 Ultimately, we let go of everything – and then we have to let go of having let go of everything.
 For this reason, it’s important to be very kind and compassionate with ourselves.
 It is a challenging practice and training.
 Patience and deep sympathy for our human nature are essential.
 Please be kind to yourself at all times.
 From this, kindness towards others will naturally follow.

-Source: Mt.
+Source: adapted from Mt.
 Cloud Zen Center

 Tags: Baguio Zen Center, Zen, Meditation, Zen Meditation, Baguio Meditation Center, Meditation Center, Meditation Baguio, Meditation classes, Meditation classes Philippines, Baguio, Philippines, Sanbo Zen, Sanbo Zen Philippines, Zen Meditation in the Philippines, Zen Meditation Philippines, Zen Philippines, Zen Center Philippines, Mindfulness, Mindfulness Meditation, Mindfulness Meditation Philippines, Mindfulness Philippines, Mindfulness Meditation Baguio, Mindfulness in Education, Beginning Zen, Beginner-friendly Meditation Retreat, Beginner's Mind Zen Retreat, Ch'an, Zazen, Zen meditation, Zen Meditation Retreat, Sitting meditation, Zen Buddhism Philippines, Spirituality, Spiritual Retreat, Silent retreat, Silent retreat Baguio, Silent meditation retreat Philippines, Retreat, Baguio Retreat Center, Meditation Retreat, Meditation Retreat Philippines, Zen Philippines, Meditation Retreats and Holidays, Zen Sesshin, Zen meditation retreat, ICM House of Prayer, ICM Retreat House, Stress, Stress reduction, Health, Wellness Center, Relaxation, Silence, Contemplation, Contemplative education, Brain, Neuroscience, education, Meditation in Higher education, Search for Peace of mind